cameronleger/channelspanner/README.md

 #Building
 See `dep/vstsdk` for instructions related to downloading and extracting the VST2SDK.

-FreeType and Jansson must be installed including their development headers.
+FreeType, Jansson, and FFTW must be installed including their development headers.

 Ensure that the submodules under `dep` are loaded:
 #####Configure GLEW